-- The provider will probably prescribe a mild cortisone (steroid) cream or ointment at first.
+- The provider will probably prescribe a mild steroid cream or ointment at first, such as hydrocortisone.
 Topical steroids contain a hormone that helps "calm" your child's skin when it is swollen or inflamed.
 Your child may need a stronger medicine if this does not work.

-- Moisturizers and creams that restore the barrier of the skin are also helpful.
+- Moisturizers and creams containing ceramides that restore the barrier of the skin are also helpful.

 Other treatments that may be used include:

-- Phototherapy, a medical treatment in which your child's skin is carefully exposed to ultraviolet (UV) light
+- Phototherapy, a treatment in which your child's skin is carefully exposed to ultraviolet (UV) light.

 When to Call the Doctor